 One-on-One Interaction

 any intentional interaction where an Authorized Adult is alone with a Youth.

+Medication

+Any prescription, over-the-counter (OTC), or emergency medication (e.g., inhalers, epinephrine auto-injectors).

 Program Coordinator

 The Program Coordinator is the appropriate Cal Poly or Conference and Event Planning administrator responsible for authorizing the Youth Program and ensuring the Youth Program follows the criteria set forth in these guidelines.
 The Program Coordinator will be identified as a central contact for Youth Program information.